martind-hub/Thompson-Sampling-UCB/README.md

-# Thompson Sampling and UCB algorithms for three arms
+# Thompson Sampling and UCB
 This is a sample code written in R that compares Thompson Sampling and UCB for three available arms sampled from a bernoulli distribution.